MC-datapack/TTsGames/readme.md

  - No real goals
  - Thought as a project to train to code using **Java** (and maybe **Kotlin**)

+## Why Java?

+- Java has very optimized Extensions like [Gson](https://github.com/google/gson)
+- Java is a fast interpretive programming language
+  - I do not want to compile everything each time I want to test something (which can take very long)
+  - Interpretive programming languages like Python are much slower
+- Java is getting many updates over time
+  - The versions I am using are LTS versions [```Wikipedia Article```](https://en.wikipedia.org/wiki/Java_version_history#Release_table)
+- I have already been using Java in Minecraft Mods

 ## Dependencies

 - I try to use only a few dependencies and not thousands like many people